What Disease can Cause Bone Marrow Failure or Suppression

 • Blood Transfusions: Red blood cells or platelets can be transfused to manage symptoms like anemia and bleeding.
 This provides short-term relief and aids the patient while other treatments take effect.

-• Radiation Therapy or Chemotherapy: This is used to terminate abnormal or cancerous bone marrow cells, particularly in situations like leukemia or myelodysplastic syndromes.
+• Radiation Therapy or Chemotherapy: This is used to destroy or suppress abnormal or cancerous bone marrow cells, particularly in situations like leukemia or myelodysplastic syndromes.

 • Targeted and Immunotherapy: Doctors may administer treatments, such as monoclonal antibodies or CAR T-cell therapy, for particular blood cancers by boosting the immune system or targeting cancer-driving mutations.